 Yes, we do.
 Requests in civil cases comprise a small percentage of the total requests we receive.
-This report focuses on requests from law enforcement.
+This Transparency Report focuses on requests from law enforcement.

-Will Verizon issue future transparency reports?
+Will Verizon issue future Transparency Reports?

 Yes, on a semi-annual basis.

 What obligations to report on demands already apply to the United States government?